 - The check engine light is displayed.
-See "Check Engine Light" under Malfunction Indicator Lamp on page 4-62. - The valet lockout switch is on. - The keyless access transmitter is in the vehicle. - The vehicle's hood is open. - The vehicle personalization feature is not enabled. - An unauthorized vehicle entry or a vehicle theft was attempted.
+See "Check Engine Light" under Malfunction Indicator Lamp on page 4-62. - The valet lockout switch is on - The keyless access transmitter is in the vehicle. - The vehicle's hood is open. - An unauthorized vehicle entry or a vehicle theft was attempted.